lhubbard-USGS/SampleSplitting/README.md

-sampleSplitting
+SampleSplitting
 ===========

 Calculates sample bottle volumes for a given USGS station and storm event(s)

-To install this package use the following code: library(devtools) install_github("jlthomps/SampleSplitting")
+To install this package use the following code: install.packages(c("SampleSplitting"),repos="http://usgs-r.github.com")

-An example workflow script is available at https://github.com/jlthomps/SampleSplitting/blob/master/sampleSplitWorkflow.R
+An example workflow script is available at https://github.com/USGS-R/SampleSplitting/blob/master/sampleSplitWorkflow.R

 Explanation of the calculations in the labDataOut function follow: